Baby Hold On

 "Baby Hold On" is a song recorded by American rock singer Eddie Money.
-It was written by Money and guitarist Jimmy Lyon and released in 1977 as the first single from Money's debut album Eddie Money.
+It was written by Money and guitarist Jimmy Lyon and released in 1977 as the first single from Money's self-titled debut album.
 The song reached number 11 on the Billboard Hot 100, number 4 on the Canadian Hot 100, and number 19 on the Kent Music Report.

 The song was a big success, and has since been considered one of Eddie Money's most famous songs.
-It still gets frequent airplay on classic rock and adult contemporary radio stations.
+It still gets frequent airplay on classic rock and adult contemporary radio stations, even though it never even registered on the adult contemporary charts.

 Content

 "Baby Hold On" starts with a simple, catchy guitar introduction by Jimmy Lyon.
-The song contains this similar riff, but builds in tempo as the song progresses.
+The song contains this similar riff, but builds in intensity as the song progresses.

 The song contains the lines "Whatever will be, will be / the future is ours to see", which closely replicate the refrain from "Que Sera, Sera (Whatever Will Be, Will Be)" written by Jay Livingston and Ray Evans as "Whatever will be, will be / The future's not ours to see".
 When asked about this similarity in 1978, Money commented that his music is "a conglomeration of so many kinds of material."